G. Scott Hubbard

 G. Scott Hubbard (born December 27, 1948) is a physicist who has been engaged in space-related research as well as program, project and executive management for more than 45 years including 20 years with NASA, culminating as director of NASA's Ames Research Center.
 As of 2012, Hubbard chairs SpaceX Safety Advisory Panel, he previously served as the NASA representative on the Columbia Accident Investigation Board, was NASA's first Mars program director and restructured the Mars program in the wake of mission failures.

 Personal life

 Hubbard was born December 27, 1948, in Lexington, Kentucky.
 His father, Robert Nicholas Hubbard (1920 -1997), was an attorney and later served as a State Court Judge.
 Hubbard's mother, Nancy Clay Hubbard (née Brown; 1922–2011), was a homemaker and served as Executive Director of the Elizabethtown, Kentucky Visitor Commission.
-Hubbard has one younger sister, Nancy Kelly Huber and half-sister Nicole Pollitt by his father's second marriage.
+Hubbard has one younger sister, Nancy Kelly Huber and half-sister Nicole Hubbard by his father's second marriage.
 Hubbard is currently married to Pat Power, a retired Federal Human Resources Manager.
 (Hubbard's first Marriage to Susan A. Ruggeri-Hubbard ended with Susan's death in 2014.)

 Hubbard is known personally and professionally by his middle name, Scott, because of the long-time connection to a family friend, Nannie F. Scott.